 Over the past decade, the costs associated with warehousing and fulfillment have not gotten easier to manage.
 In fact, the cost of renting warehouse space alone jumped nearly 17% between 2016-2017 (1).
 So, for the growing business that finds their supply chain and fulfillment workflows limited by operational or financial bottlenecks, the question becomes: How can I manage costs while still acquiring the tools necessary to support expansion?
 The answer?
 As we will see, on-demand warehousing and fulfillment might be an ideal match.

-All Companies Struggle with Warehousing & Fulfillment, but Small & Mid-Sized Businesses Suffer Most.
 The challenges faced within the warehousing and fulfillment space are not isolated to small or mid-sized businesses.
 Rather, companies of all sizes and industries experience obstacles.
 In a 2016 study of several hundred supply chain professionals (2), the challenges that were top of mind included:

 Figure 1: As customer expectations surrounding order fulfillment increase, companies are finding it more difficult to optimize their supply chains.
 In a recent survey, issues related to transportation, inventory management, order processing, and supply chain scalability were all top of mind.